Apply to one of the Tippie School of Management's five MBA programs.

 By Jennifer Johnson, Director, MBA Career Services

 At Tippie, providing students with opportunities to understand the globalization of business in today's economy is central to our program’s key learning outcomes.
 There are a variety of opportunities for students to increase their international perspective via special program offerings.
-This January, as part of Tippie’s yearly Global Learning Opportunity (GLO) trips held each winter term, students in the Full-time MBA Program and the MBA for Professionals and Managers Program (MBA-PM) traveled to Chile and Argentina for a Seminar in International Business: Going & Growing Global in Argentina & Chile.
+This January, as part of Tippie’s yearly Global Learning Opportunity (GLO) trips held each winter term, students in the Full-time MBA Program and the Professional MBA Program (PMBA) traveled to Chile and Argentina for a Seminar in International Business: Going & Growing Global in Argentina & Chile.
 The goal of this international educational experience is to expose MBA students to global business issues with focus on the economies and cultures of these countries.

 As the staff partner for the South America GLO this year, I had the opportunity to enjoy this experience with our students and would say—without a doubt—the learning goals of this program were realized beyond expectation.
 The opportunity to take classroom learning with one of Tippie’s exceptional faculty, Frank Rydzewski, who brings a wealth of international business experience, and apply it via immersion in South American culture, is tremendous.
 We visited companies across key industry sectors in both countries, such as international trade and commerce, steel, wine, consumer packaged goods, and manufacturing.